syool/DnA-VAD/readme.md

 * Python 3.8
 * PyTorch 1.10.0

-Import the Ananconda virtual envrionment using "env.yaml".
+Import the Ananconda virtual envrionment using "env.yaml" or using Dockerfile

 ## Datasets
 * UCSD Pedestrian 2